AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ## Authentication using OAuth 2.0

-To access Adobe Learning Manager APIs securely, you must authenticate using ALM's OAuth 2.0 mechanism.
+To access Adobe Learning Manager APIs securely, you must authenticate using Adobe Learning Manager's OAuth 2.0 mechanism.
 This process includes registering your application, generating an authorization code, exchanging it for a refresh token, and finally using the refresh token to get an access token.

 ### Register an application

 Integrate Adobe Learning Manager with external applications for enhanced versatility.
 The steps involve accessing Integration Administrator interface, registering the application, and obtaining client ID and Secret.
 Generate OAuth 2.0 authentication tokens, including authorization, refresh, and access tokens, from Adobe Learning Manager.
-Use the OAuth 2.0 flow to securely authenticate and authorize your app..
+Use the OAuth 2.0 flow to securely authenticate and authorize your app.
 The access token has a validity of seven days.

 1. Sign in to Adobe Learning Manager as an integration administrator.
 2. Select **[!UICONTROL Applications]** on the left pane.